eosnetworkfoundation/evm-public-docs/gas_v3_doc/readme.md

 wait for 3 minutes until the new prices are effective

 - verify the new gas consumption and gas fee (using gas price = 5Gwei, inclusion price = 0Gwei)
-  - Basic gas token transfer to new account: 40685236 gas (0.2034 EOS) (Notice that since storage price = gas price = 5Gwei, there is no discount to storage related gas consumption if inclusion price is set to zero, or in the case where transactions are initiated via the `call` action.
+  - Basic gas token transfer to new account: 40685236 gas (0.2034 EOS) (Notice that since `storage price` = `gas price` = 5Gwei, there is no discount to storage related gas consumption if `inclusion price` is set to zero, or in the case where transactions are initiated via the `call` action.
 It will still have some discounts for EVM transactions normally sent to the endpoint since the EVM miner enforces a positive minimum inclusion price.)
   - Basic gas token transfer to existing account: 21000 gas (=0.0001 EOS)

-<h2><b>For EVM-miners: monitoring current CPU cost and update the minimum inclusion price in your miner configurations</b></h2>
+<h2><b>For EVM-miners: monitor current CPU cost and update the minimum inclusion price in miner's configurations</b></h2>

-CPU cost in native Vaulta chain varies from time to time, depends on the congestion of the network.
-EVM miners should periodically monitor the miner fee collected (final gas usage x inclusion price) as well as the actualy cpu resource, and update their minimum inclusion price settings to maintain profitability.
+CPU cost in native Vaulta chain varies from time to time, depending on the congestion of the network.
+EVM miners should periodically monitor the miner fee collected (final `gas usage` x `inclusion price`) in each transactions as well as the actual cpu resource billed, and update their minimum inclusion price settings to maintain profitability.
 Refer to https://github.com/VaultaFoundation/evm-miner for miner configuration details.